Click the link to jump to the section you are interested in.

 The Office for Civil Rights has issued a final rule that prohibits health care entities that receive certain federal financial assistance, including Medicaid and CHIP, from discriminating based on race, color, national origin, sex, age or disability.
 According to ADA’s Health Policy Institute, 42% of dentists across the country were enrolled in Medicaid programs in 2014, and will therefore be subject to this rule.

-The rule, which goes into effect July 18 and implements Section 1557 of the Affordable Care Act, requires the affected parties by October 16 to post taglines in multiple languages and nondiscrimination notices in their offices, on their websites and in significant publications and communications.
+The rule, went into effect July 18, 2016 and implements Section 1557 of the Affordable Care Act, required the affected parties by October 16, 2016 to post taglines in multiple languages and nondiscrimination notices in their offices, on their websites and in significant publications and communications.
 The ADA provides a number of resources, including a checklist, Q&A and sample documents for dental practices, free of charge only to ADA members to help them comply with this rule at success.ada.org.
 Read more in ADA News.

 Recommended Infection Control Practices for Dentistry